toonMarty/alx-backend/0x01-caching/README.md

 A class FIFOCache that inherits from BaseCaching and is a caching system This class's put method has an added functionality that implements the FIFO caching algorithm by discarding the first item on the cache.

+# 2. LIFO caching
+A class LIFOCache that inherits from BaseCaching and is a caching system This class's put method has an added functionality that implements the LIFO caching algorithm by discarding the first item on the cache.